tamsanh/scala-cobol-interpreter/readme.md

         Please be sure to refer to the Writer section about how Occurs are written

     [Total Bytes]
         The final byte value.
         This must be equal to the sum of bytes for each possible branch.
-        It will dictate how many bytes are read from the original file, per run through the schema.
+        It will dictate how many bytes are read from the original file.

 #### Columns
 Columns are the basic building block, and will be used throughout the schema.
 Repetition is allowed in Column Name space; data is not overwritten but appended to, and is all accessible by the Writer later on.